RikvdPol/IntergratedOmics/README.md

 The pipeline produces several plots aimed to increase the interpretability of machine learning algorithms.
 Some plots will be shows here and their meanings will be shortly discussed.

+The first plot that will be constructed is called a diversity plot.
+The diversity plot shows the relative abundance of each group.

 ![Diversity Plot](Visualisations/DiversityPlot.png)